kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   * Send a request through the Gateway.
   * **Assertion**: The exported span includes the requested standard attribute.

+## Open Questions

+1. **Standard OpenTelemetry Attribute Dictionary**:
+   What is the minimal mandated set of standard OpenTelemetry semantic convention attributes that implementations MUST support when `type: Reference` is used?
+   While implementations MAY support additional attributes, the exact dictionary of required attributes and how conformance will be tested needs to be determined.
+2. **Attribute Type Handling and Failure Modes**:
+   How should attribute data types (such as boolean, integer, or string) be handled and preserved when emitting custom span attributes or mapping dynamic header values?
+   Should an optional field (e.g., `valueType`) be added to the `Attribute` struct to allow explicitly specifying the output type for custom attribute keys, while relying on OpenTelemetry Semantic Conventions for standard keys?
+   Furthermore, what is the standardized failure handling and status condition behavior (e.g., setting `Accepted: False` with `Reason: InvalidConfig`) when type coercion fails or an invalid attribute reference is supplied?

 ## Alternatives Considered

 ### Implementation-Specific OpenTelemetry Enablement